DannS711/Proper-T_Project/README.md

 ## Introduction

 Welcome to the Proper-T project!
-Proper-T is a web application that aims to simplify the process of property transactions and management.
+Proper-T is a web application that aims to simplify the process of real estate property transactions and management.
 Whether you are looking to buy, sell, or rent a property, Proper-T provides a user-friendly platform to streamline the entire process.
 It offers features like property listings, advanced search, and secure payment options for users.

 This repository contains the source code for the Proper-T web application, including both the server-side and client-side components.
-Please follow the instructions below to set up the project and start contributing.
+Please follow the instructions below to set up the application.

 ## Tech Stack